Skip to main content

 Updated over a week ago

-Emporia Energy offers two features for managing your EV Charger's energy consumption: PowerSmart and Peak Demand Management.
-Here's how to choose between them.
+Emporia Energy offers two distinct features for managing your EV Charger's energy consumption: PowerSmart and Peak Demand Management.
+While both help optimize energy usage, they serve different purposes and solve different problems.

 PowerSmart

-• Prevents your home's electrical system from exceeding supply limitations by dynamically adjusting EV Charger rates
+Purpose: Prevents your home's electrical system from exceeding supply limitations by dynamically adjusting EV Charger rates across single or multiple chargers.

 Ideal for you if: